CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 When installing the AMA the first resource created is the `Managed Application` resource.
 This is the top-level resource that contains all the other resources that will be created.

-While has no direct functions at this time, if there is a problem with the installation it recommended to remove/delete this top-level resource and this, in turn, will cascade-delete all child resources.
+While it has no direct functions at this time, if there is a problem with the installation it recommended to remove/delete this top-level resource and this, in turn, will cascade-delete all child resources.

 ![img_1.png](../../../assets/images/ama/resources/img_1.png)